jre247/react-cms-3-real/README.md

 CREATE DATABASE Wedding;
 GRANT ALL PRIVILEGES ON DATABASE Wedding to Jason;

-6) run seed.sql in postgres to create the database, jevans user, permissions for jevans, tables, data, etc.
+6) run seed.sql in postgres to create tables, data, etc.
 	-you can find seed.sql in the root directory of the project